alm494/sql_proxy/README.md

 ## About

-Simple REST service to replace ADODB calls from any legacy software which supports web calls
+A simple REST service to replace ADODB calls in any legacy software which supports web calls

 ## Key features: